-Mr. Dunne's plays have received many awards and honors and have been presented in three languages worldwide.
+Mr. Dunne's plays have been presented in three languages worldwide.
 Locally, THE ROPER was produced at The Den Theatre (2014) and received a Joseph Jefferson nomination for Best New Work.
-Other Chicago area productions include: DEEP GARDENS at Second City (2005), THE ASCENSION OF CARLOTTA at 16th Street Theatre (2008), HOW I BECAME AN INTERESTING PERSON at Chicago Dramatists (2009), TWO MEN ON A TRAIN PLATFORM JUST BEFORE THE APOCALYPSE at Artistic Home ((2012), LOVE AND DROWNING at 16th Street Theatre (2012), IN THE DARK at Intuit (2012), CAPE COD MORNING at Arts on Elston (2014) and THE DEATH AND LIFE OF JOHN SMITH at Madison Street Theatre (2016).
+Other Chicago area productions include: DEEP GARDENS at Second City (2005), THE ASCENSION OF CARLOTTA (2008) and LOVE AND DROWNING (2012) at 16th Street Theatre, HOW I BECAME AN INTERESTING PERSON at Chicago Dramatists (2009), TWO MEN ON A TRAIN PLATFORM JUST BEFORE THE APOCALYPSE (2012) and TEA TIME (2017) at The Artistic Home, IN THE DARK at Intuit (2012), CAPE COD MORNING at Arts on Elston (2014,) THE DEATH AND LIFE OF JOHN SMITH at Madison Street Theatre (2016).

-Three of his plays -- HOW I BECAME AN INTERESTING PERSON, LOVE AND DROWNING, and HOTEL DESPERADO -- were selected for development and presentation at the US National Playwright's Conference at the Eugene O'Neill Theatre Center.
-Through the O'Neill, INTERESTING PERSON received a Charles MacArthur Fellowship for comedy and was presented later at the Australian National Playwrights Conference and then in Croatian translation at the National Theatre of Istria.
-HOTEL DESPERADO was presented in Russian translation at the Moscow Theatre Union's annual festival of new plays.
+HOW I BECAME AN INTERESTING PERSON, LOVE AND DROWNING, and HOTEL DESPERADO were each selected for development at the Eugene O'Neill Theatre Center.
+Through the O'Neill, INTERESTING PERSON received a Charles MacArthur Fellowship for comedy and was presented at the Australian and Croatian National Playwrights Conferences.
+HOTEL DESPERADO was presented at the Moscow Theatre Union's annual festival of new plays.

 MOONRISE (2000) and GOOD MORNING, ROMEO (2007) were finalists for the Heideman Award at Actors Theatre of Louisville.
 The latter was published by Pearson in IMAGINATIVE WRITING: THE ELEMENTS OF CRAFT (2014).
 West Coast productions of Mr. Dunne's work -- ELEVENTH HOUR, I MARRIED A WEREWOLF, BETWEEN QUAKES, and THE BRIDGE -- received four Bay Area Theatre Critics Circle Awards, two DramaLogue Playwriting Awards, and a Best-of-Year mention from the San Francisco Examiner.